Proton Exora: Exora (MC) (2010–2011)

-On 15 July 2010, only just 15 months after the initial launch, Proton released the Exora MC, in which 'MC' denotes Minor Change.
-The car received a new body kit, chrome plated front fog light surrounds and 15-inch twin five spoke alloy rims on the exterior, whereas the interior featured darker grey trim panels and Alcantara/suede on the door panels.
+On July 15, 2010, 15 months after the initial launch, Proton released the Exora MC, in which "MC" denotes Minor Change.
+The car received a new body kit, chrome-plated front fog light surrounds and 15-inch twin five spoke alloy rims on the exterior, whereas the interior featured darker grey trim panels and Alcantara/suede on the door panels.

 Exora Bold and Exora Prime (2011–2014)

-To ensure that the Exora continues to capture the MPV segment in the Malaysian market, production of a turbocharged Exora was conceived.
-It was launched on 15 December 2011 as two facelift models; the Exora Bold and Exora Prime.
-The Exora Bold is available in three variants, namely the Exora Bold Executive MT, Exora Bold Executive AT and Exora Bold Premium CVT whereas the Exora Prime was only available in one, high-end luxury trim.
-The Exora Bold Premium and Exora Prime are powered by Proton's new CamPro CFE engine which was developed in-house by Proton and Lotus.
-CFE stands for 'Charged Fuel Efficiency.
+Proton conceived of a turbocharged Exora in an effort to uphold its place in the market.
+The company launched the car on December 15, 2011, as two facelift models: the Exora Bold and Exora Prime.
+The Exora Bold is available in three variants, including the Exora Bold Executive MT, Exora Bold Executive AT and Exora Bold Premium CVT, while the Exora Prime was available in one, high-end luxury trim.
+The Exora Bold Premium and Exora Prime are powered by Proton's new CamPro CFE engine, which was developed in house by Proton and Lotus.
+CFE stands for "Charged Fuel Efficiency."
 The facelifted Exora became the first Malaysian car to feature a turbocharged engine.

 In form of new bumper, the Exora Bold Executive is the facelift model of Exora M-Line.
-It is still powered by Proton's non- turbocharged CamPro CPS engine.
+It is still powered by Proton's non-turbocharged CamPro CPS engine.

 The Exora Bold Premium shares much of its exterior and interior features with the Exora Bold Executive, but is powered by Proton's new CamPro CFE turbocharged engine and a CVT transmission.